openstack-archive/docs-specs/specs/liberty/docs-contributor-guide.rst

 Work Items
 ----------

 #.
-Create a seperate wiki page to keep all the related details on the
+Create a separate wiki page to keep all the related details on the
    project.

 #.
 Work out the detailed and well-structured table of contents (on wiki).